 Providers are re-credentialed every three years and must complete the required reappointment application.
-Updates on malpractice coverage, state medical licenses and DEA certificates are also required.
-Please note that providers may not treat MC members until they are credentialed.
+Updates on malpractice coverage, state medical licenses and DEA certificates are

 Temporary/Provisional Credentialing Process

 MC shall have 14 calendar days from receipt of a complete application to render a decision regarding temporary or provisional credentialing.
 Once provisional/temporary credentialing is approved, provider information must be entered into MC's information system to allow payment to the provider effective the date the provisional credentialing is approved.